-The 1998 season ended up being one of the most memorable in history with McGwire and Sammy Sosa of the Chicago Cubs dueling it out to break one of the most prolific records in all of sports- Roger Maris’ home run record of 61 set in 1961.
+The 1998 season ended up being one of the most memorable in history, with McGwire and Sammy Sosa of the Chicago Cubs dueling it out to break one of the most prolific records in all sports; Roger Maris’ home run record of 61 set in 1961.

-After a baseball strike in the early 90s, the 1998 season was believed to have officially brought baseball ratings back.
-And it was all happening a few miles from my house with the main character being my long-time idol.
+After a baseball strike in the early 90s, people believed the 1998 season officially brought baseball ratings back.
+And it was all happening a few miles from my house, with the main character being my long-time idol.

 Along the way, I had collected hundreds of Mark McGwire baseball cards and other memorabilia.
-I had every Starting Lineup (action figure) of McGwire from 1988 until his retirement.
-After he broke the home run record, he was thought to be a lock for the Hall of Fame.
+In addition, I had every Starting Lineup (action figure) of McGwire from 1988 until his retirement.
+After breaking the home run record, he was considered a lock for the Hall of Fame.

 While secondary to the memories, I couldn’t help but think about the value of the hundreds of cards and other memorabilia that I had collected over the years.
 How much would all of this be worth years down the road?

-Then, in an Enron-like collapse, all the sudden the epic collection that I had built was basically wiped out overnight.
+Then, in an Enron-like collapse, all of a sudden, the epic collection that I had built was wiped out overnight.
 Mark McGwire was accused of using steroids (or steroid-like supplements).
-Even though steroids were not banned from Major League Baseball at the time, they were an illegal drug.
+Steroids were illegal, though not technically banned from Major League Baseball.

-Mass hysteria ensued and any ballplayer with even the smallest connection to steroids was black-listed.
+Mass hysteria ensued, and any ballplayer with even the slightest connection to steroids was black-listed.
 This included McGwire, Bonds, Sosa, and hundreds of others.
 Even though McGwire and Sosa almost single-handedly brought baseball back in 1998, they were thrown under the bus and characterized as outcasts.

-When you get involved in a passion project it can be challenging to separate the emotion from the business aspect.
+When you get involved in a passion project, separating the emotion from the business aspect can be challenging.
 You hear this all of the time with real estate investors.
-Many investors are successful because they are able to take the emotion out of the decision making process.
+However, many investors are successful because they can take the emotion out of decision-making.